joostflick/be-assessment-2/readme.md

 - [ ] Styling of the whole application, unfortunately I had to spend too much time making sure it even works
 - [ ] More filter options to your matches
 - [ ] The ability to be able to see 'near matches' instead of just people with exactly the same 3 choices
+- [ ] Changing more aspects of your profile than just the choices
+- [ ] Sanitizing form data

 ## Some important things I used